itestra-Passau/SoftwareAnalysisChallenge/README.md

 The output should be a Map containing the filename of each provided Java file as key and and `Output` element as value.
 The Output should contain the number of source lines of code of the file.
 (SLOC: lines of code excluding empty lines and lines containing comments).

+As a filename you can use the relative path to the file (i.e. `file.getPath()`)

+For simplicity you can ignore block comments for this task and only exclude line comments (starting with `//`) from your count.

 Example Code:
 ```Java
 Map<String, Output> result = new HashMap<String, Output>();